 Read all about it! – 5 Top Tips to Brand Storytelling

 Showing a ‘human side’ to your business, through brand storytelling and authentic content, can really pay off.
 Your target audience wants to hear from real people, to find out what makes a product/business unique and see that extra bit of behind-the-scenes magic that brings a brand to life.
-If you have a look at your website’s Google Analytics, you will often find that one of your most popular web pages is your “About Us” or “Our Team” page.
+This can be incorporated into your website design – if you have a look at your website’s Google Analytics, you will often find that one of your most popular web pages is your “About Us” or “Our Team” page.

-As digital guru Seth Godin says: ‘marketing is all about “the stories you tell”, and now more than ever we, as marketers, have to cut through the advertising noise and raise our storytelling game in order to emotively connect with our customers and prospects’.
+As digital guru Seth Godin says: ‘marketing is all about “the stories you tell”, and now more than ever we, as a professional marketing agency, have to cut through the advertising noise and raise our storytelling game in order to emotively connect with our customers and prospects’.

 So, why not make a cuppa, sit back, and have a read of our 5 top tips…

 1. Be a superhero & define your story

 Most major and successful brands out there all share something in common; they all have a strong story to tell about their company’s origin.
 They also have a clear vision of their purpose and are confident to showcase to the world what they stand for.
 If we think of Apple, 2020’s most valuable brand (See Visual Capitalist’s infographic here), they have a mission to innovate and create THE best products possible and as a result, positively impact the world.
 As Simon Sinek’s Golden Circle Model suggests, it is important that businesses start with WHY their business exists.
 As often, people don’t buy into a product/concept unless they understand the story or reason behind it.
 Think about your own purchasing decisions…do you agree?

 2. Stand out from the crowd & showcase your brand’s personality